-Each Member hereby acknowledges that products equipped with the Bluetooth technology ("Bluetooth products") may be subject to various regulatory controls under the laws and regulations of various governments worldwide.
-Such laws and regulatory controls may govern, among other things, the combination, operation, use, implementation and distribution of Bluetooth products.
+Each Member hereby acknowledges that products equipped with the Bluetooth wireless technology ("Bluetooth Products") may be subject to various regulatory controls under the laws and regulations applicable to products using wireless non licensed spectrum of various governments worldwide.
+Such laws and regulatory controls may govern, among other things, the combination, operation, use, implementation and distribution of Bluetooth Products.
 Examples of such laws and regulatory controls include, but are not limited to, airline regulatory controls, telecommunications regulations, technology transfer controls and health and safety regulations.
-Each Member is solely responsible for the compliance by their Bluetooth Products with any such laws and regulations and for obtaining any and all required authorizations, permits, or licenses for their Bluetooth products related to such regulations within the applicable jurisdictions.
+Each Member is solely responsible for the compliance by their Bluetooth Products with any such laws and regulations and for obtaining any and all required authorizations, permits, or licenses for their Bluetooth Products related to such regulations within the applicable jurisdictions.
 Each Member acknowledges that nothing in the Specification provides any information or assistance in connection with securing such compliance, authorizations or licenses.
 NOTHING IN THE SPECIFICATION CREATES ANY WARRANTIES, EITHER EXPRESS OR IMPLIED, REGARDING SUCH LAWS OR REGULATIONS.